brettkromkamp/contextualise/README.rst

    :width: 560
    :alt: Contextualise logo

-Contextualise is a simple but flexible tool particularly suited for organising information-heavy projects and activities consisting of unstructured and widely diverse data and information resources -- think of investigative journalism, personal and professional research projects, `world building`_ (for books, movies or computer games) and many kinds of hobbies.
+Contextualise is a simple but effective tool particularly suited for organising information-heavy projects and activities consisting of unstructured and widely diverse data and information resources -- think of investigative journalism, personal and professional research projects, `world building`_ (for books, movies or computer games) and many kinds of hobbies.